Here I relate some of my experience in the Cloud area.

 1995 Linux lead in ISP

-I started working for ISPs (Internet Service Providers), and since I worked in several of them, leading the Linux department, the BBS, writing automation in Perl, Bash, C, later in Python, and dealing with Hardware issues and replacements.
+I started working for ISPs (Internet Service Providers) in 1995, just when Internet landed in Catalonia, and since I worked in several of them, leading the Linux department, the BBS, writing automation in Perl, Bash, C, later in Python, and dealing with Hardware issues and replacements.

 I migrated all Windows servers, with costly licenses per user, to free Linux Software.